terschure/reimagined-lamp/PROCESS.md

 but is very slow - possibly due to API as loading time changes when I change search query - so definitely going to make my own JSON file and minimise the size.

 ![](doc/BipartiteFiddle.png)

+# Day 4
+Decided to not use the JSON format provided by the [API](http://api.globalbioticinteractions.org/interaction?type=json.v2) as atom tends to crash.
+Instead I downloaded the CSV files for each 'active' interaction type; e.g. the interaction type "isParasiteOf" instead of "hasParasite" via the API like this: http://api.globalbioticinteractions.org/interaction?interactionType=isParasiteOf&type=csv.
+This halves the amount of data without actually losing interactions.